Greg Maddux: Pitching profile

 Maddux has been credited by many of his teammates with a superior ability to out-think his opponents and anticipate results.
-Braves catcher Eddie Pérez tells the story of Maddux intentionally allowing a home run to the Astros' Jeff Bagwell, in anticipation of facing Bagwell in the playoffs months later.
-Maddux felt Bagwell would instinctively be looking for the same pitch again, which Maddux would then refuse to throw.
+Braves catcher Eddie Pérez tells the story of Maddux, with an eight run lead, intentionally allowing a home run to the Astros' Jeff Bagwell, in anticipation of facing Bagwell in the playoffs months later.
+Maddux felt Bagwell would instinctively be looking for the same pitch again—an inside fastball—which Maddux would then refuse to throw.
+Maddux did face Bagwell in the playoffs that year, and struck him out with the bases loaded using three changeups.
 On another occasion while sitting on the bench, Maddux once told his teammates, "Watch this, we might need to call an ambulance for the first base coach."
 The batter, Los Angeles' José Hernández, drove the next pitch into the chest of the Dodgers' first base coach.
 Maddux had noticed that Hernández, who'd been pitched inside by Braves pitching during the series, had shifted his batting stance slightly.
 On another occasion, a former teammate, outfielder Marquis Grissom, recalled a game in 1996 when Maddux was having trouble spotting his fastball.
 Between innings, he told Grissom, "Gary Sheffield is coming up next inning.
 I am going to throw him a slider and make him just miss it so he hits it to the warning track."
 The at-bat went as Maddux had predicted.

 Early in the 2000 season, Maddux was asked by sportswriter Bob Nightengale what had been the most memorable at-bat of his pitching career.
 Maddux said it was striking out Dave Martinez to end a regular season game.
 Nightengale was surprised Maddux hadn't picked a postseason game, or a more famous player.
 Maddux explained: "I remember that one because he got a hit off me in the same situation (full count, bases loaded, two out in the 9th inning) seven years earlier.
 I told myself if I ever got in the same situation again, I'll pitch him differently.
 It took me seven years, but I got him."